-1.01: Scope, Purpose and Authority
+1.01: Authority and Purpose

-(1) Purpose.
-The purpose of 603 CMR 1.00 is to provide uniform rules and procedures governing the establishment and operation of charter schools.

-(2) Authority.
-603 CMR 1.00 is promulgated under the authority of M.G.L. c.
+Authority: 603 CMR 1.00 is promulgated under the authority of M.G.L. c.
 69, § 1B, and c.
 71, § 89.

+Purpose: The purpose of 603 CMR 1.00 is to provide uniform rules and procedures governing the establishment and operation of charter schools.

 1.02: Definitions

 As used in 603 CMR 1.00, unless the context clearly requires otherwise, terms shall have the following meanings:

+Accountability Plan: A charter school creates an Accountability plan by the end of its first year of operation in accordance with guidelines issued by the Department.
+An Accountability Plan articulates the goals the school has set to measure its success.

-Administrator.
-Any individual duly authorized by a charter school's board of trustees to manage the programs and operations of the charter school in accordance with its charter as well as federal and state laws and regulations.
+Administrator: Any individual duly authorized by a charter school's board of trustees to manage the programs and operations of the charter school, or a network of schools, in accordance with its charter as well as federal and state laws and regulations.

-Application Cycle.
-The period beginning with the availability of application information and extending through the receipt of final charter school applications for review, ending no later than the following February when the Board of Elementary and Secondary Education makes final decisions on awarding new charters.
+Application Cycle: The period beginning with the availability of application information for charter schools and extending through the receipt of final charter school applications for review, ending no later than the following February when the Board of Elementary and Secondary Education makes final decisions on awarding new charters.
 The various stages of the application cycle occur in accordance with the schedule established by the Department of Elementary and Secondary Education.

-Board.
-The Board of Elementary and Secondary Education or a person duly authorized by the Board.
+Board: The Board of Elementary and Secondary Education or a person duly authorized by the Board.

-Board of Trustees.
-Public agents authorized by the state to supervise and control the charter school.
+Board of Trustees: Public agents authorized by the state to supervise and oversee a charter school or a network of charter schools.
 The boards of trustees shall be considered public employers for purposes of tort liability under M.G.L. c.
 258. Boards of trustees of Commonwealth charter schools shall be considered public employers for collective bargaining purposes under M.G.L. c.
 150E.
 In the case of Horace Mann charter schools, the school committee shall be considered the public employer for purposes of collective bargaining under M.G.L. c.
 150E.
 A board of trustees may be authorized to hold more than one charter.

+Campus: The location at which a charter school educates students.
+A charter school may have multiple locations under one charter.

-Charter.
-A license issued by the Board under the provisions of M.G.L. c.
+Charter: A license issued by the Board under the provisions of M.G.L. c.
 71, § 89, and 603 CMR 1.00, allowing the grantee to operate a charter school for a period of five years.

-Charter Applicant .
-A charter applicant shall include but is not limited to:) (a) a non-profit business or corporate entity;) (b) two or more certified teachers; or ) (c) ten or more parents/guardians; provided, however, that for profit business or corporate entities shall be prohibited from applying for a charter.
-The application may be filed in conjunction with a college, university, museum, or other similar non-profit entity, or any combination thereof.
+Charter Applicant: As defined in M.G.L. c.
+71, § 89(d), a charter applicant shall include but is not limited to: (i) ) a non-profit business or corporate entity; (ii) ) two or more certified teachers; or (iii) ) ten or more parents/guardians; provided, however, that for profit business or corporate entities shall be prohibited from applying for a charter.
+The charter school application may be filed in conjunction with a college, university, museum, or other similar non-profit entity, or any combination.